W Wailes Wailes and Strang

 Memorial: Worthing, – St Mary, Broadwater

 Mary Seton Watts (1849-1938) was born in India of Scottish parentage and studied at the Slade and South Kensington Schools of Art.
 Already an accomplished artist, she married in 1886 George Frederick Watts (1817-1904 – ‘England’s Michelangelo’) as his second wife.
 For the rest of her life she divided her efforts between, first, looking after her much older husband and, after his death, sustaining his reputation and, second, pursuing her own artistic interests.
 These were centred on the revival of Celtic art and were closely linked with the emergence of Art Nouveau.
 Her most remarkable work, the Watts Mortuary chapel at Compton, Surrey, allowed her to combine her love of Celtic art with G F Watts’s memory.
-Also at Compton, where they lived, she established the Watts Gallery devoted to his work.
+Also at Compton, where they lived, she established the Watts Gallery devoted to his work and a pottery (See The Victorian, November 2019 p28).

 J K Wearing